vatesfr/xen-orchestra/docs/backups.md

 ## High availability (HA) disabled on replicated VMs

 Replicated VMs HA are taken into account by XS/XCP-ng.
 To avoid the resultant troubles, HA will be disabled from the replicated VMs and a tag indicating this change will be added.
-This tag won't be removed on re-enabling HA.

 ![](./assets/disabled-dr-ha-tag.png)
 ![](./assets/disabled-cr-ha-tag.png)

+ > The tag won't be automatically removed by XO on the replicated VMs, even if HA is re-enabled.